jselmani/Cyclops/README.md

 ## Use Cases

-### Administrator creates a new user account
+### Administrator Creates A New User Account
-**Pre-requisites**: The administrator has already all the new user information and is currently logged in.</br>
+**Pre-requisites**: The administrator already has all the new user information and is currently logged in.</br>
 **Actor**: Administrator.</br>
-**Use Case Successful Post-conditions**: The administrator creates a new user account.
+**Use Case Successful Post-Conditions**: The administrator creates a new user account.

 1. The administrator clicks on **Create New User**.
 2. The system changes its view to display a form to the administrator for him/her to fill up with the new user information.